Home Crosses Pagan symbols Site search

 also called the Soldier's Cross

-Sadly, not an uncommon sight.
 The cross in the battlefield symbolises a fallen soldier.
-And although the cross is a Christian symbol, the modern Battlefield Cross symbol originates from an old Pagan custom.
+And like the cross, which is now recognised as a Christian symbol, the contemporary Battlefield Cross originates from an ancient Pagan custom.

 A rifle pointing downwards into the ground is a memorial of a soldier killed in action.
-Often the rifle is capped by a helmet, dog tags and at the bottom, a pair of boots to represent the final march of the last battle - items the soldier has no further need for.
+Often the rifle is capped by a helmet and perhaps dog tags, and at the bottom, a pair of boots to represent the final march of the last battle - items the soldier has no further need for.

 Sometimes the rifle pierces the ground with a fixed bayonet, defiantly symbolising that the soldier went down fighting.
-The rifle may be stabbed into a grave-like mound of earth or mounted, as with our illustration, on sandbags giving an image more like Christ's cross on Calvary.
+The rifle may be stabbed into a grave-like mound of earth or mounted, as with our illustration, on sandbags giving an image more like Christ's Cross on Calvary.
 This reminds us that the soldier, willingly or unwillingly, sacrificed his life for his country.
-(Jesus, on the other hand, willingly sacrificed his life for the whole of mankind.)

 St. George kills the dragon

 The final killing of the dragon by St. George is depicted with the spear pointing down into the dying beast.
 The battle is won, the fight is over.
-The Battlefield Cross as a grave marker says the soldier's battle is over, as are his fighting days.
+The Battlefield Cross as a grave marker says the soldier's fighting days are over.

 Of course, spears and rifles are weapons, not crosses.
 The so-called Battlefield Cross is not a cross and not even used to mark an actual grave - it would be foolish to leave a weapon unattended.
-The inverted rifle is a simple memorial in honour of the soldier's ultimate sacrifice.
-Its makeshift appearance says there is not enough time in battle to prepare a nicely polished marble tombstone or Cenotaph.
+Rather, the inverted rifle is a simple memorial in honour of the soldier's ultimate sacrifice.
+Its makeshift appearance says there is not enough time in battle to prepare a nicely polished marble tombstone or cenotaph.

-The inverted rifle contrasts with a upward pointing weapon (see the Spear and Cross) in its ready-for-action mode.
-(Weapons carried by police and security forces may point downwards; a less aggressive and provocative position.)
+The inverted rifle contrasts with an upward pointing weapon (see the Spear and Cross and Crossed Swords) in its ready-for-action mode.
+(Weapons carried by police and security forces may point downwards; a less aggressive and less provocative position.)

 Burying corpses with their weapons goes back thousands of years.
-Hunters would be buried with their spears enabling them, according to their pagan religion, to look after themselves in their next life.
-After the collapse of Roman rule in Western Europe around A.D.
-400, pagan tribes buried their men with swords, knives and spears.
-(These men were not necessarily soldiers - more likely it was their higher social status that empowered them to bare arms.)
+Hunters would be buried with their spears enabling them, according to their ancient religion, to look after themselves in their next life.
+After the collapse of Roman rule in Western Europe in around A.D.
+400, Pagan tribes buried their men with swords, knives and spears.

-Strange that this pagan practice is copied in some form by soldiers of a Christian culture, where the belief holds that weapons are not needed in the afterlife - ineffective against the horror of Hell and totally obsolete in the glory of Heaven.
-(See also pagan symbols copied into Christianity.)
+The rifle was used mainly as a marker, rather than any profound meaning it might represent; and yet it is interesting that a Pagan practice of pointing weapons downward is copied by soldiers of a nominally Christian culture.
+Unlike the ancient Pagans, Christians believe that weapons are not needed in the afterlife - ineffective against the horror of Hell and totally obsolete in the glory of Heaven.
+(See also Pagan symbols copied into Christianity.)

 "Soldier, rest!
 Thy warfare o'er,